HarshitC-27/ArUCo-Markers-Pose-Estimation-Generation-Python/README.md

 pose estimation on images and video files.

 The command for running is :-
-`python pose_estimation.py --K_Matrix calibration_matrix.npy --D_Coeff distortion_coefficients.npy --type DICT_5X5_100`
+`python3 pose_estimation.py --K_Matrix calibration_matrix.npy --D_Coeff distortion_coefficients.npy --type DICT_5X5_100`

-You can find more details on other parameters using `python pose_estimation.py --help`
+You can find more details on other parameters using `python3 pose_estimation.py --help`

 ## Output